Legislation for California's 59 Local Mental/Behavioral Health Boards & Commissions

 (B) Fifty percent of the board membership shall be consumers, or the parents, spouses, siblings, or adult children of consumers, who are receiving or have received mental health services.
 At least 20 percent of the total membership shall be consumers, and at least 20 percent shall be families of consumers.

-(C) In addition to consumers and family members referenced in subparagraph (B) Counties are encouraged to appoint individuals who have experience with and knowledge of the mental health system.
+(D) In addition to the requirements in subparagraphs (B) and (C), counties are encouraged to appoint individuals who have experience with, and knowledge of, the mental health system.
 This would include members of the community that engage with individuals living with mental illness in the course of daily operations, such as representatives of county offices of education, large and small businesses, hospitals, hospital districts, physicians practicing in emergency departments, city police chiefs, county sheriffs, and community and nonprofit service providers.

 (b) The mental health board shall review and evaluate the local public mental health system, pursuant to Section 5604.2, and advise the governing body on community mental health services delivered by the local mental health agency or local behavioral health agency, as applicable.